 Drilling activities in the nine-township area including and surrounding the WIPP site are observed by field visits (see WP 02-EC3002, which details this activity).
-These visits occur whenever the status of a well in the nine-township area changes or when a new well is developed in the nine-township area.
-These visits serve to confirm the type of well and its location and ownership.
+These visits may occur whenever the status of a well in the nine-township area changes or when a new well is developed in the nine-township area.
+These visits serve to confirm the type of well its location, and ownership.
 In addition, any unusual or out-of-the-ordinary conditions are recorded.
-The information is recorded on a Field Report/Annual Survey form.
-Copies are filed in the individual well files.